Authorities look for motive, identify victims in San Jose shooting that left nine dead

 The elder Cassidy said he didn’t know if his son had firearms.
 “I’m not aware that he was ever involved with guns or anything of that sort,” James Cassidy said.

-Samuel Cassidy’s next door neighbor, Dough Suh, described Cassidy as reclusive.
+Samuel Cassidy’s next-door neighbor, Dough Suh, described Cassidy as reclusive.
 He said they rarely interacted since Suh moved into the residence about five years ago.
 On one of the few occasions when they did exchange words, Cassidy stormed outside and screamed at him for briefly using Cassidy’s driveway to turn his car around, Suh said.

 “He was a little bit of a stranger.
 He wouldn’t even say ‘Hi’ to me.
 He would just look,” Suh told The Washington Post in a phone interview.
 “He doesn’t talk to anybody in the neighborhood.
 He was quiet.”

-Suh, a 63-year-old real estate broker, was getting ready for an early morning golf game Wednesday when he noticed flames and thick smoke billowing out of Cassidy’s house.
+Suh, a 63-year-old real estate broker, was getting ready for an early-morning golf game Wednesday when he noticed flames and thick smoke billowing out of Cassidy’s house.
 It seemed to be coming from the kitchen area, he said.

 Firefighters came and quickly put out the blaze, Suh said.
 Soon after, law enforcement surrounded the house and sealed off the area.